mathyousee/power-platform-snippets/dataverse-api-101/dataverse-api-101.md

 }
 ```
 After sending this request, you will again receive a `204 No Content` response if the update was successful.
 If you make a read call for the accounts table using the methods outlined earlier, you should see your change reflected.

+## Delete a Record
+So far we've seen how to **create** a record, **read** a record, and **update** a record.
+Finally, we will explore how you can **delete** a record.
+Just like with update requests, the OData standard does not allow for deletion of multiple records in a single request.
+Thus, again, we must know the GUID of the record we would like to delete.
+For example, deletion of the account record with ID `a33dd8e6-b6f0-ec11-bb3d-000d3a357ea4`:
+- Set the HTTP method to `DELETE`
+- Set the URL to `https://org9442ae7b.crm.dynamics.com/api/data/v9.0/accounts(a33dd8e6-b6f0-ec11-bb3d-000d3a357ea4)` (obviously replacing `org9442ae7b` with your org name and `a33dd8e6-b6f0-ec11-bb3d-000d3a357ea4` with a GUID of a record in your account table)
+    - Note that this is the same URL that we used above for the update.
+The *only* difference between the update and delete operation is the HTTP method used.

+Unlike the update operation, we obviously will not need to provide content in the request Body because this is merely a delete operation - no data should be changed.
+Be sure you have *none* selected under the *Body* tab.

+After specifying the above in your request, press send.
+If you receive a `204 No Content` response, this means your delete request was successful.
+The targeted record with the ID that you specified is now deleted.